Robotics Merit Badge

 - (d) Discuss with your counselor the programming options available for your robot.
 Then do ONE of the following:

-- (1) Program your robot to perform the task you chose for your robot in 4(a).
+(1) Program your robot to perform the task you chose for your robot in 4(a).
 Include a sample of your program’s source code in your robot engineering notebook.
-Resource: VEXcode VR (website)

 - (e) Test your robot and record the results in your robot engineering notebook.
 Include suggestions on how you could improve your robot, as well as pictures or sketches of your finished robot.